-(2) If a school district is subject to property tax extension limitations as imposed under the Property Tax Extension Limitation Law, a school district shall receive a supplemental grant pursuant to this paragraph (2) to account for the difference between its Extension Limitation Equalized Assessed Valuation and the school district's equalized assessed valuation as calculated under paragraphs (1) and (2) of subsection (g) of this Section.
-The State Board of Education shall calculate the Extension Limitation Equalized Assessed Valuation of each district subject to property tax extension limitations as imposed under the Property Tax Extension Limitation Law.
-Except as otherwise provided in this paragraph (2) for a school district that has approved or does approve an increase in its limiting rate, the "Extension Limitation Equalized Assessed Valuation" of a school district as calculated by the State Board of Education shall be equal to the product of the equalized assessed valuation last used in the calculation of general State aid under Section 18-8.05 of this Code or primary State aid under this Section and the district's Extension Limitation Ratio.
-If a school district has approved or does approve an increase in its limiting rate, pursuant to Section 18-190 of the Property Tax Code, affecting the Base Tax Year, the Extension Limitation Equalized Assessed Valuation of the school district, as calculated by the State Board of Education, shall be equal to the product of the equalized assessed valuation last used in the calculation of general State aid pursuant to Section 18-8.05 of this Code or primary State aid pursuant to this Section times an amount equal to one plus the percentage increase, if any, in the Consumer Price Index for all Urban Consumers for all items published by the United States Department of Labor for the 12-month calendar year preceding the Base Tax Year, plus the equalized assessed valuation of new property, annexed property, and recovered tax increment value and minus the equalized assessed valuation of disconnected property.
-New property and recovered tax increment value shall have the meanings set forth in the Property Tax Extension Limitation Law.
-Notwithstanding anything to the contrary contained in this paragraph (2), a PTELL EAV floor school district's Extension Limitation Equalized Assessed Valuation shall not be less than 85% of the district's equalized assessed valuation as calculated pursuant to paragraphs (1) and (2) of subsection (g) of this Section.
+"PTELL EAV" means a figure calculated by the State Board for Organizational Units subject to PTELL as described in this paragraph (4) for the purposes of calculating an Organizational Unit's Local Capacity Ratio.
+Except as otherwise provided in this paragraph (4), for an Organizational Unit that has approved or does approve an increase in its limiting rate, the PTELL EAV of an Organizational Unit shall be equal to the product of the equalized assessed valuation last used in the calculation of general State aid under Section 18-8.05 of this Code or Evidence-Based Funding under this Section and the Organizational Unit's Extension Limitation Ratio.
+If an Organizational Unit has approved or does approve an increase in its limiting rate, pursuant to Section 18-190 of the Property Tax Code, affecting the Base Tax Year, the PTELL EAV shall be equal to the product of the equalized assessed valuation last used in the calculation of general State aid under Section 18-8.05 of this Code or Evidence-Based Funding under this Section multiplied by an amount equal to one plus the percentage increase, if any, in the Consumer Price Index for All Urban Consumers for all items published by the United States Department of Labor for the 12-month calendar year preceding the Base Tax Year, plus the equalized assessed valuation of new property, annexed property, and recovered tax increment value and minus the equalized assessed valuation of disconnected property.

+As used in this paragraph (4), "new property" and "recovered tax increment value" shall have the meanings set forth in the Property Tax Extension Limitation Law.